Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Conclusions

 \section{Conclusions}

-In this work, we present an independent investigation on the brightest and lowest redshift Little Red Dot (LRD) discovered to date, \target, at $z=0.1$, by exploring its spectral energy distribution (SED) from rest-frame X-ray energies to MIR.
+In this work, we present an independent investigation on the brightest and lowest redshift \redtxt{LRD} discovered to date, \target, at $z=0.1$, by exploring its \redtxt{SED} from rest-frame X-ray energies to MIR.
 We summarize our conclusions in the following.